ERS-HCL/angular-quick-starter/README.md

 * This will help the developers have a reference of the "right way of implementing " - First time right
 * UI CSS/Styling
 * Bootstrap 3/JQuery support
-* A reference implementation for
+* A reference implementation for shopping cart
 * Session Timeout (Set a timer based on an expiry date/time and get a warning/alert on completion)
 * CMS integration (headless) with build time template updates with CMS content
 * End to End shopping experience workflow Products/Pricing/Cart/Registration Form/Invoice based on the redux pattern , using highly performant Observables